-Magnet Mania – Stick together with magnets!
+Magnificent Magnets – Stick together with magnets!
 We will push and pull our way to discover what is attracted or repelled by testing our magnets against different kinds of materials.

-Fun With Polymers – science and chemistry come alive as we mix and learn how reactions occur.
+Fun with Polymers – Science and chemistry come alive as we mix and learn how reactions occur.
 Create an icky, gooey polymer to take home with you!

 Assembly Programs are educational presentations that are designed to accommodate audiences up to 100.
 Presentations are action-packed and utilize volunteers from the audience.
 The program length is 45 minutes.

 Animal Encounters – Meet our live animals as we talk about adaptations, different classifications, food, habitats, and more!
 Beware, it is a hands-on experience.
 (Pre-K and up)

 Skulls, Skins, and Scat - This is a close up study of wildlife identification.
 Learn how to identify the skulls, skins, and scat of various NC species of wildlife.
 This is great Envirothon trianing!
 (6th to 8th grade)